Vrend/ProjectKaguya/README.md

 ## VM Image

 I have a virtualbox image prepared that can be imported.
-All that needs to be configured are the docker networks.
+All that needs to be configured are the docker networks, but be sure to pull the repository beforehand.

 The VM can be found here: https://mega.nz/file/iEYzFC7A#wRD-t1exKVeqOEQ3RwtlcFdzawh22y0jbYWrn8659Ds